curl/everything-curl/libcurl/verbose.md

 debugging is not practical.

-When you set the `CURLOPT_DEBUGFUNCTION` option, you still need to have `CURLOPT_VERBOSE` enabled but with the trace callback set libcurl will use that callback instead of its internal handling.
+When you set the `CURLOPT_DEBUGFUNCTION` option, you still need to have `CURLOPT_VERBOSE` enabled but with the trace callback set libcurl uses that callback instead of its internal handling.

 The trace callback should match a prototype like this: